 A civil war that hardly makes the headlines.
 And yet, 23.8 million people out of a population of 27 million face starvation.
-Almost three years have elapsed since the Iran-backed Shia Houthi rebels took the capital, Sanaa, in September 2014.
+Almost six years have passed since the Iran-backed Shia Houthi rebels took the capital, Sanaa, in September 2014.
 The Saudi-led coalition, backed by the West, has failed to end the war, only aggravating the situation for a population caught in between religious ideology and geopolitics.
 But this ain’t Yemen’s first rodeo.
 Far from it.

 But now imperialism is out of fashion.
 Decolonization is the buzzword.
 London seeks ways to cut the imperial umbilical cord.
 What started in India and spread to Africa has now come to the Arabian Peninsula.